Mission 01 · Stage 1

 setup() runs once

-When power turns on, setup() configures pin 13 — then never runs again.
+When the board turns on, setup() gets pin 13 ready.
+Then it never runs again.

 void setup() {